Maya Tour

 The Maya Tour (stylized as /\/\ /\ Y /\ Tour) is a 2010 global M.I.A. concert tour performed in support of her third studio album Maya (see 2010 in music).
-It began on 21 September 2010 in North America and was M.I.A.'s third major global performing tour following the birth of her first child.
+It began on 21 September 2010 in North America and was M.I.A.'s first major global performing tour since the birth of her first child.
 The tour was announced on 8 September 2010, with dates for Canadian, American and European venues revealed.
 According to photo albums on the musician's official Facebook page, the North American leg was branded the Reboot/Reboost Tour 2010, while the Sexynsofistic8d Tour formed the European leg of her 2010 concerts.
 M.I.A. handled costumes and stage direction, which departed from the productions of the preceding 2007–2008 Kala Tour and People Vs. Money Tours.

-While on tour, her performance at the LokerseFeesten in Lokeren, Flanders, Belgium drew a crowd of 13,500, the biggest of the 10-day music festival.
+While on tour, her performance at the Lokerse Feesten in Lokeren, Flanders, Belgium drew a crowd of 13,500, the biggest of the 10-day music festival.
 Her performance at The Big Chill in Herefordshire, England was cut short due to a massive stage invasion by fans, while her performance at Hard Festival in New York was received negatively.
 She performed a show free to New York fans in light of the reaction.
 In Portugal performing at Festival Sudoeste, she revealed her intentions to shoot a new music video with director Spike Jonze, although this did not materialize.
 M.I.A. was joined on stage at the Flow Festival in Finland by Derek Miller of Sleigh Bells.
 Another N.E.E.T. label signee Rye Rye also opened on selected dates during the tour.
 The Sexynsofistic8d Tour marked M.I.A.'s second appearance at the Sónar in Barcelona, following her first appearance in 2005's Arular Tour, and saw the musician returning to perform at several venues she had first played during her debut global tour.